HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 Test results and scans

 Dates (D.O.B., death records)

-Phone numbers & records, fax numbers, email addresses
+Phone numbers & records, email addresses

 Social Security numbers